sigasi/sigasi_insights/content/manual/vscode/_index.md

 Also make sure to complete the extension's **Walkthrough** which you can find in the VS Code **Get Started** tab.

+## Creating a Project From Scratch

+First thing you need to do after installing the extension in VS Code, is make sure the license is configured.
+This can be done following the steps from the **[extension settings page]({{< ref "/manual/vscode/setup#settings" >}})**.

+Then, once you have opened the folder with your design files, you can open the Command Palette (**Ctrl+Shift+P**) and run the command **Sigasi: Create New XXX Project** with **XXX** being either VHDL or Verilog/SystemVerilog.

+{{< figure src="/img/vscode/VSCodeCreateNewProject.png" link="/img/vscode/VSCodeCreateNewProject.png" alt="VS Code: Create New Project"  width="900" >}}

+Next, you just need to indicate the root folder of the project to create a `.project` file in your folder containing the project configurations.

+Once the `.project` file is detected, the Sigasi extension will fully start, which you can notice by the appearance of a **[Project View]({{< ref "/manual/vscode/views.md#project-view" >}})** below the default VSC file explorer.
+From then on, you should use the **Project View** instead of the VSC file explorer.

+If you have a mixed language project, it doesn't matter whether you initially choose VHDL or Verilog/SystemVerilog, since now you can add support for the other one using the command **Sigasi: Add XXX Support**.

+{{< figure src="/img/vscode/VSCodeAddSupport.png" link="/img/vscode/VSCodeAddSupport.png" alt="VS Code: Add Language Support"  width="900" >}}

+Now your project should be fully ready to work with, and proper HDL files should be analyzed by Sigasi Studio.

+For VHDL, libraries are fully supported.
+For Verilog/SystemVerilog, Sigasi reuses the VHDL library concept (just `work` in practice) to distinguish between design files that should and shouldn't be analyzed.
+You can configure libraries using the documentation on the **[project setup page]({{< ref "/manual/vscode/projects#library-configuration" >}})**.

+You can also start from a known source, like a Quartus project, that can be converted using a script into a Sigasi Studio project.
+Scripts and documentation are available from https://github.com/sigasi/SigasiProjectCreator.

 ## Tutorial and Demo Projects

 A tutorial project and demo project are available through the extension.